grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 ### Find rate of observations

-To query the rate of all observations, calculated over 5 minute time window, use the following query:
+To query the rate of all observations calculated over 5 minute time window, use the following query:

 ```PromQL
 # Native histograms: